jamest1903/museumXTD/README.md

 -----

 # MuseumXTD website
-**MuseumXTD** is an evolving resource platform.
+**MuseumXTD** is an evolving resource platform for understanding the digital transition for small and medium-sized museums through reflections, examples and freely accessible Swiss and international tools.
+More information on https://www.museumxtd.ch/ <br>
 Below you will find the process for modifying its contents.
 <br>

 **To follow this process, the installation of two softwares (see part *1.
 Getting started*) is required**: